Creating a Web Application with Spring Boot with JSP

 Mapped URL path [/webjars/**] onto handler of type [class org.springframework.web.servlet.resource.ResourceHttpRequestHandler]

-Spring Boot Starter Web auto-configures
+Spring Boot Starter Web auto-configures the following components:

 • Dispatcher Servlet